WHAT WE DO…

 -Theatre is inherently fun and motivating

-Karen Nelson has been serving children and families in a variety of ways for eighteen years.
-Karen has recently graduated with her Master’s degree in Family and Consumer Sciences from the University of Idaho.
+Karen Nelson has been serving children and families in a variety of ways for over twently years.
+Karen has her Master’s degree in Family and Consumer Sciences from the University of Idaho.
 The focus of her degree was parent education, raising a child with special needs, and the parent-child relationship.
 Karen has four children, one of which has learning disabilities and another child who was born extremely premature with a long stay in the NICU.
 Karen is so grateful for the opportunity to provide support, resources and educational classes to parents and community members who are raising or working with a child with special needs.
-Karen is grateful to be a part of the support Families Together provides to families on the Palouse and beyond.